 As well as an imbalance of neurotransmitters that play a major role in mood regulation.

-CBD’s effect on these neurotransmitters
+CBD’s action on these neurotransmitters

-It would act in particular on two levels.
+It would act notably on two levels.

-Among other things, it would promote a greater release of the “happiness” hormone, which is directly involved in well-being and mood regulation.
+Among other things, it would promote a greater release of the happiness hormone, which is directly involved in well-being and mood regulation.

 A significant reduction in anxiety